How to Choose Walking Socks: Why Merino Wool Makes the Best Socks for Walking

 Socks That Support Your Step Goals

-While walking is generally considered a gentle form of exercise, this doesn’t mean your feet won’t get tired.
+While walking is generally considered a gentle form of exercise, this doesn’t mean your feet won’t get tired, especially on a long walk.
 Foot fatigue is common and happens when the muscles of the foot become overly tired.
-It can affect anyone who spends a lot of time on their feet - walkers, hikers, workers, etc.
+It can affect anyone who spends a lot of time on their feet - walkers, hikers, workers, multi-day backpackers, etc.

 Person on a day hike wearing the sunset ledge socks from darn tough